mohameddhia/play-to-earn/README.md

 ## export ABI to be used on other projects
 npx hardhat export-abi

-## all smartcontracts documentation is docs directory index.html
+## all smartcontracts documentation is in docs directory index.html
 ```shell
 npx hardhat docgen
 ```